athertahir/deep-learning-time-series-forecasting/chapter_13/Lab11.md

     the Statsmodels library.
 This model has hyperparameters that control the nature of the model performed for the series, trend and seasonality, specifically:

-ˆ order: A tuplep,d, andqparameters for the modeling of the trend.
+- order: A tuplep,d, andqparameters for the modeling of the trend.

-ˆ seasonalorder: A tuple of P,D,Q, andmparameters for the modeling the seasonality
+- seasonalorder: A tuple of P,D,Q, andmparameters for the modeling the seasonality

-     trend: A parameter for controlling a model of the deterministic trend as one of‘n’,‘c’, ‘t’, and‘ct’for no trend, constant, linear, and constant with linear trend, respectively.
+    - trend: A parameter for controlling a model of the deterministic trend as one of‘n’,‘c’, ‘t’, and‘ct’for no trend, constant, linear, and constant with linear trend, respectively.

     If you know enough about your problem to specify one or more of these parameters, then